-You were doing so great with your gym routine (hey, four times in two weeks is a routine)…and then life got in the way.
+You were doing so great with your workout routine (hey, four times in two weeks is a routine)…and then life got in the way.
 We get it.
 But now, you’re determined to start—and stick with—a fitness plan.
-We’re here to help, with six tips for getting back into your workout groove if you haven’t seen the inside of a gym in many moons.
+We’re here to help, here's a helpful guide to navigate exactly how to start working out again if you haven’t seen your sneakers in many moons.

 When you’re just getting started on a fitness kick, manage your expectations.
 Instead of going from couch potato to gym rat, ease yourself into a routine by exercising, say, one or two days a week.
 As you build up strength and stamina, amp up your workouts.
 Maybe—just maybe—you’ll become one of those women who works out every single day.

 You know the saying “If you want to go fast, go alone; if you want to go far, go together”?
 Yeah, this totally applies to working out.
 Going to the gym for the first time in a while can be intimidating when you’re by yourself.
 With a pal, though, it’s way more relaxed and comfortable.
 Plus, embarking on a lifestyle change with a friend is a great way to hold yourself accountable and make sure you keep showing up.

 Do you want to run a half marathon (or even a 5K)?
 How about completing 30 push-ups without stopping?
 Setting a tangible goal is a great way to start working out.
 Going in with the general aim of “getting fitter” makes it a lot easier to go easy on yourself, but having something to shoot for will make you be even more dedicated.